Surge in demand puts technology at the top of the pile

 The Global business pulse also tracks restrictions to business activity, which include demand and supply constraints and economic uncertainty.
 Despite the buoyant outlook, TMT saw a notable worsening on future business restrictions, with the index falling 15 points from -49 to -64.
 In particular, technology businesses are experiencing high levels of economic uncertainty, with 72% identifying this as a constraint to doing business.

-While technology firms have fared well amid the pandemic, many other sectors have not.
+While technology firms have fared well amid the pandemic, many have not.
 And despite the urgent adoption of technologies we are seeing now, 66% of technology firms are concerned about a shortage of orders in the next 12 months.
 These concerns accurately reflect forecasts for global investment spend – a significant driver of electronics demand in particular – which is anticipated to fall this year.[ii]

 As Fergus explains, agility is key to future-proofing companies.
 “For technology businesses, orders are traditionally borne out of physical or social interaction.
 These face to face sales won’t be possible for the foreseeable future.